UK economy grows after rebound from the King's Coronation

 "Construction also grew strongly, as did pubs and restaurants, with both aided by the hot weather."

-Monthly economic growth in the UK is now 0.8% above before its pre-Covid levels in February 2020 but remains sluggish.
+Monthly economic growth in the UK is now 0.8% above its pre-Covid levels in February 2020 but remains sluggish.
 In the first three months of this year, the economy expanded by 0.1%.

-Those who could spend, did.
-Households who could dip into pandemic-era savings, or perhaps pay rises, were still able to treat themselves to nonessentials.
-It's that resilience in consumer spending, and a bounceback in manufacturing, especially of cars, that enabled the economy to expand last quarter, defying fears.

-Yet the UK remains an outlier amongst the richest economies, our level of output is still (just) below that prior to the pandemic.

 Capital Economics predicted the country will enter a "mild recession" later this year once a succession of interest rate rises take effect.